general guidelines TO help you determine Your ERP IMPLEMENTATION COST expectATIONS

-Executive Summary updated 10/28/19: The cost of implementing ERP varies depending on the type, size, and location(s) of the organization and whether or not it is a software as a service (SaaS/cloud) or on premise deployment.
-The price ranges for small, medium to large scale businesses can range from as little $200 a month for a couple of users and and up for the software based on user count and user types.
-Some software solutions now offer unlimited licensed users at no additional cost with only modular pricing.
-Costs to consider include:
+Updated 9/24/21: The cost of implementing ERP varies depending on many factors.
+For instance, the type, size, and location(s) of your business will change the cost and complexity of the project.
+Another consideration on the cost of implementation is whether or not it is a software as a service (SaaS/cloud) or on-premise deployment.
+The price ranges for small, medium to large-scale enterprise businesses can range from as little as $200 a month for a couple of users and up for the subscription based on user count and user types.
+Some software solutions now offer unlimited licenses for users (Acumatica Cloud ERP) at no additional cost with only modular pricing.

 - Cost of Database and management